 Although huskies will never eat more than they need to, it’s still important that YOU know the number of calories and the nutritional breakdown you are giving him.

-I really recommend Blue Buffalo Limited Ingredient Wet Dog Food.
+I highly recommend Blue Buffalo Limited Ingredient Wet Dog Food.
 This avoids irritating sensitive stomachs.

 It still seems that peanut butter is LOVED by practically every husky, so mixing in a small dollop to your dog’s food will work wonders.